ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 We've been introduced to JavaScript's objects, and it's fairly easy to see that objects can be used to model what other programming languages call (variously) records, structs, frames, or what-have-you.
 And given that their elements are mutable, they can clearly model state.

-Given an object that holds our state (an array and an index[^length]), we can easily implement our three operations as functions.
+Given an object that holds our state (an array and an index `1`), we can easily implement our three operations as functions.
 Bundling the functions with the state does not require any special "magic" features.
 JavaScript objects can have elements of any type, including functions.

+>`1` Yes, there's another way to track the size of the array, but we don't need it to demonstrate encapsulation and hiding of state.

 To make our stack work, we need a way for our functions to refer to our stack.
 We'll do that by making sure it has a name.
 We can do that with an IIFE:
 ```js